 Mental Health Concerns in Mission, Texas

-Texas’s mental healthcare has reached the point of crisis.
-According to reports from 206, approximately 1 million Texans are afflicted by a serious mental health condition, including depression, schizophrenia, post-traumatic stress disorder and bipolar disorder.
+Texas’s mental healthcare has reached a point of crisis.
+According to reports from 206, approximately 1 million Texans are afflicted by serious mental health conditions, including depression, schizophrenia, post-traumatic stress disorder, and bipolar disorder.
 At least half a million children younger than 17 years of age live with severe emotional disturbance.

 According to data from an October 2016 report, approximately 1.6 million adults and 181,000 children aged 12 to 17 are plagued by a substance abuse disorder.
 On average, Texas spends approximately $1.4 billion in emergency room costs and $650 million more in court costs to address both substance abuse disorders and mental illness.